rust-lang/reference/src/type-layout.md

 r[layout.repr.primitive.enum]
 #### Primitive representation of field-less enums

-For [field-less enums], primitive representations set the size and alignment to be the same as the primitive type of the same name.
-For example, a field-less enum with a `u8` representation can only have discriminants between 0 and 255 inclusive.
+For [field-less enums], primitive representations set the type of the discriminants to the primitive type of the same name.
+Furthermore, the enum's size and alignment are guaranteed to match that type.
+For example, a field-less enum with a `u8` representation has discriminants of type `u8` and hence can only have discriminants between 0 and 255 inclusive.

 r[layout.repr.primitive.adt]
 #### Primitive representation of enums with fields